-A special committee of the State Bar, Workers' Compensation Section, with counsel representing all stakeholders, was convened and provided bi-partisan input in the drafting of rules.
+A special committee of the State Bar, Workers' Compensation Section, with counsel representing all stakeholders, provided bi-partisan input in the drafting of rules.

 A. If small businesses were involved in the development of the rules, please identify the business(es).